Islandora/documentation/docs/installation/playbook.md

 # Islandora Playbook

-The Islandora Playbook ([islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook)) is a tool for installing Islandora Defaults.
-It can be used both as a Vagrant project to create a local development environment, or as an Ansible playbook which can provision a remote server.
+The Islandora Playbook ([Islandora-Devops/islandora-playbook](https://github.com/Islandora-Devops/islandora-playbook)) is a tool for installing Islandora Defaults on a single virtual machine.
+It can be used both as a [Vagrant](https://www.vagrantup.com/) project to create a local development environment, and/or as an [Ansible](https://www.ansible.com/community) playbook which can provision a remote server.

 !!!
 Note
     This repository has two active branches.
 The **main** branch's playbook will install the latest release of Islandora and its components.
 The **dev** branch, when configured to use Ansible, will provision with the most recent code of Islandora and its components.